Adithyan777/multi-timer/README.md

 2. Use Previous/Next buttons to navigate dates
 3. View daily summaries and task breakdowns
 4. See total time spent per day

+### Manual Time Addition
+The "+ Time" feature allows you to add completed time manually to any timer:

+1. Click the subtle "+ Time" button on any timer card
+2. Enter time using flexible formats:
+   - `"1h 30m"` - hours and minutes
+   - `"90m"` or `"90 minutes"` - minutes only
+   - `"2.5h"` or `"1.5 hours"` - decimal hours
+   - `"45"` - plain number (assumes minutes)
+3. Time is automatically:
+   - Added to the timer's completed progress
+   - Reduced from remaining time
+   - Logged in your daily time tracking

+This feature is perfect for:
+- Adding time worked offline
+- Accounting for work done in other applications
+- Manual adjustments and corrections
+- Backfilling forgotten time entries

 ## GitHub Pages Deployment